Full Course of Study

 - F-1 students may only count one online or distance education course (up to a maximum of three credits) toward full-time registration in any given term

 - J-1 students CANNOT count online courses or distance education courses toward full-time registration in any given term

 - Students can never only be registered for online classes in a required semester of registration.
-Course registration must also include on-campus classes at UIUC, which requires in-person attendance.
+Course registration must also include on-campus classes, which requires in-person attendance.

-- Students who are concurrently enrolled at the University of Illinois Urbana-Champaign and another institution must submit a request in iStart and include proof of registration from the other institution
+- Students who are concurrently enrolled at the University of Illinois Urbana-Champaign and another institution must submit a request in iSTART and include proof of registration from the other institution

 - Students must be registered for at least one on-campus course at the University of Illinois Urbana-Champaign, which requires in-person attendance

 Summer registration requirements